-Attempted Credits for Pace included: A-, F, W, P, and C+

-$(11.00 / 17.00) \times 100 = 64.7\%$
+Attempted Credits for PACE included: A-, F, W, P, and C+ (11.00 / 17.00) x 100 = 64.7%

-The calculation of pace is based on the total cumulative credits earned divided by cumulative credits attempted.
-Therefore, the pace calculation for the above example is 11 earned credits divided by 17 attempted credits, resulting in 64.7% pace.
+The calculation of PACE is based on the total cumulative credits earned divided by cumulative credits attempted.
+Therefore, the PACE calculation for the above example is 11 earned credits divided by 17 attempted credits, resulting in 64.7% PACE.

-Students failing to maintain satisfactory pace for their program will be placed on Academic Warning.
-Such students will work with their Student Success Advisor to establish an academic plan to help them get back on pace to graduate within 150% of the published length of the educational program, as measured in semester credit hours.
+Students failing to maintain satisfactory PACE for their program will be placed on Academic Warning.
+Such students will work with their Student Success Advisor to establish an academic plan to help them get back on PACE to graduate within 150% of the published length of the educational program, as measured in semester credit hours.
 Failure to meet the terms of this academic plan may result in Administrative Withdrawal and the student would not be eligible to apply for readmission for 12 months.
 For financial aid recipients, please also refer the SAP Policy for Financial Aid section in the Financial Assistance chapter for more information.

-Please contact the Office of Student Affairs with any questions regarding how pace is calculated or to determine if you are making satisfactory pace for the program in which you enrolled.
+Please contact the Student Success Advisors or the Office of Registrar with any questions regarding how PACE is calculated or to determine if you are making satisfactory PACE for the program in which you enrolled.